anybrain/curlinho/README.md

-# curlinho
+# Curlinho
-A minimalist wrapper around curl, with compability with recent features like http2.0 protocol This project is based on the design of
+A minimalist wrapper around Curl, with compability with recent features like HTTP/2 protocol.
-[C++ Requests]( http://whoshuu.github.io/cpr/) (Curl for People) project.
+This project is based on the design of [C++ Requests](https://whoshuu.github.io/cpr) (Curl for People) project.

-This Project is compatible with Mac osx and Windows (MSVC).
+This project is compatible with macOS and Windows (MSVC).

-The Pre-compiled libraries and binaries of Curl and its dependencies, necessary for the curlinho to work, are available in the dependencies folder.
+The precompiled libraries and binaries of Curl and its dependencies, necessary for the Curlinho to work, are available in the dependencies folder.

 ## Features